kreuzert/jupyterhub-outpost/docs/usage/configuration.md

 ### Per-User Flavor Control

-You can assign flavors to users based on their **authentication attributes** (like username, email).
+You can assign flavors to users based on their **authentication attributes** (like name, email).
 This allows differentiated access control.
 Ask the JupyterHub authenticator for the attributes, or set the log level to trace and check the Outpost logs.

 #### Example 1: Allow minimal flavor for non-company users